 The Burmese Buddha Art Po Win Taung Caves are located 25 kilometres west of Monywa town in the Sagaing division, north west of Mandalay.
 Pho Win Taung literally means “Mountain of Isolated Solitary Meditation”.
 The murals in this labyrinth of man made caves display a mixture of Animism and Buddhist beliefs.
-Mythical beings, flowers and animals alongside that of strict Buddhist art depicting murals relating the jataka reincarnation stories of the Buddha decorate the cave walls.
+Mythical beings, flowers and animals alongside that of Buddhist art depicting murals relating to the Jataka tales.

 It is not clear when the murals on the cave walls and ceilings were first created, studies indicate they may have developed during the period when Ava became the capital of the kingdom after the fall of Pagan in 1287 and a continuation of this period.
 Much of the evolution of the architecture, sculptural art and iconography can be traced to the second Ava period in the 17th century up until the present day.
 Many of the original murals on the walls of the caves have been damaged due to haphazard attempts at restoration over time.